What Does an LVN Do?

 Training and Licensure

 Training programs for licensed vocational nurses can be found at many community colleges and technical schools, and may sometimes be found in high schools and hospitals.
-LVNs typically complete one year of training with courses including nursing, biology, and pharmacology.
+LVNs typically complete one year of training, taking courses such as nursing, biology, and pharmacology.
+Students then participate in a supervised clinical experience in order to graduate.
 After completing an LVN training program, students are eligible to take the NCLEX-PN exam that allows them to receive a license to work as LVNs.
 The National Council of State Boards of Nursing develops this exam.
 It tests the ability to provide an effective and caring nursing environment, health promotion, physiological integrity, and psychosocial integrity.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: